dmytro-solodovnik/military-lifespan-prediction/README.md

 # Military Lifespan Prediction

-## It suppose to help with preventing gossips and sharing fear from russiastan propaganda
+## It is intended to help prevent the spread of rumors and fear fueled by propaganda from russiastan-related countries.